 Being a small town, Killian does not have a public transit system used by locals to get to and from work.

-In terms of college education, Killian is nearly on par with the US average for all cities of 21.84%: 18.49% of adults 25 and older in Killian have a bachelor's degree or advanced degree.
+The population of Killian overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Killian, 22.35% have at least a bachelor's degree.

-The per capita income in Killian in 2022 was $38,371, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $153,484 for a family of four.
+The per capita income in Killian in 2022 was $36,372, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $145,488 for a family of four.
 However, Killian contains both very wealthy and poor people as well.

-Killian is a somewhat ethnically-diverse town.
+Killian is a very ethnically-diverse town.
 The people who call Killian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Killian residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Killian include French, German, English, Irish, and Scottish.
+Important ancestries of people in Killian include French, Italian, Scottish, German, and English.

 The most common language spoken in Killian is English.
 Other important languages spoken here include Italian and Spanish.